-Google translate documentation, Getting started with authentication on Google Cloud, Creating Google Translate project, Google Cloud App Engine locations libretranslate url API URL key API key https://libretranslate.com/(official public instance)
+Google translate documentation, Authenticate to Cloud services using client libraries, Creating Google Translate project, Google Cloud App Engine locations libretranslate https://libretranslate.com/(official public instance)

 2.13.9 LibreTranslate

 LibreTranslate is a free and open-source service for machine translations.
 The public instance requires an API key, but LibreTranslate can be self-hosted and there are several mirrors available to use the API for free.